bnclabs/gson/README.md

 * Type CBOR-text with indefinite encoding are not supported.
 * Type Simple type float16 are not supported.

-For transforming to and from binary-collation refer [here](docs/collate.md)
+For transforming to and from binary-collation refer [here][jsonsort]

 **CBOR to Collate**